adittyashrivastava/AI-models-with-PubSub/README.md

 Use the Add Key button to add a new JSON key.

 Clicking Create should download the private key file to your default Downloads directory.
-If you open the file you should see a JSON dictionary.
+If we open the file we should see a JSON dictionary.
 Add this JSON file to the project folder.
 It contains credentials for creating an authorised connection to Google PubSub.

 **STEP 4 :**
 Before we can push/pull data from Pub/Sub we need to create a topic.
 You can see all your active topics [here](https://console.cloud.google.com/cloudpubsub/topic/list).
 Create new topics, with the names 'input-stream' and 'output-stream', and LEAVE THE DEFAULT SUBSCRIPTION OPTION CHECKED.
-Your default subscriptions will have the name of your topic with a -sub suffix.
+Your default subscriptions will have the name of your topic with a "-sub" suffix.

-Please take note of your Project ID and the name of your JSON file downloaded in step 3.
-You can find the id on the Pub/Sub [list page](https://console.cloud.google.com/cloudpubsub/topic/list).
+Please take note of your Project ID and the name of our JSON file downloaded in step 3.
+You can find the Project ID on the Pub/Sub [list page](https://console.cloud.google.com/cloudpubsub/topic/list).
 It would be the value between projects and topics - projects/{Project ID}/topics/...

 **STEP 5 :**
 We have completed the required setup and now we can go ahead with firing the code up!